You are here

 Typical Work

-Develops and administers institutional safety programs, policies and procedures; reviews the institution’s needs and make policy changes;
+Develops and administers safety programs, policies and procedures; reviews and assess needs and makes policy change recommendations;

-Performs complex research and analysis of safety policies, programs, rules, procedures and legislation; analyzes proposed legislation and recommends institution’s position;
+Performs research and analysis of safety policies, programs, rules, procedures and legislation; analyzes proposed legislation and recommends agency’s/higher education institution’s position;

 Provides leadership, advice and technical expertise to other health and safety professionals responsible for analyzing organizational problems and developing strategies for successful resolution;

-Serves on campus committees and task teams; represents the institution before external committees, boards and agencies on matters pertaining to specialty area;
+Serves on committees and task teams; represents the agency/higher education institution before external committees, boards and agencies on matters pertaining to specialty area; consults on agency goals, regulatory compliance and integration of new regulations, safety and health protocols, and industry best practices;

 Assists other health and safety professionals with difficult cases, problems, and/or analysis; recommends strategies for addressing particularly complex or sensitive problems;

-Plans and coordinates projects of major significance to institutional health and safety function;
+Plans and coordinates projects of major significance to agency/higher education institution’s health and safety function;

-Consults with experts in fields related to area(s) of specialization such as computing professionals, risk management, expert legal counsel and representatives of state and federal agencies;
+Consults with experts in fields related to area(s) of specialization such as risk management, expert legal counsel and representatives of state and federal agencies;

 Perform related duties as required.